-- Click the "My Apps" link as shown below:
+- Click the "Create app" button as shown below:

-- Click the "Create Application" button, fill in the following required fields for the Application Info:
+- Fill in the following required fields for the Application Info:

-- Name - Enter your application name, usually your site's name.
+- App name - Enter your application name, usually your site's name.

-- Application Logo - A logo image for your application.
+- App Logo - A logo image for your application.
 This must be at least 80 x 80 pixels.

-- Terms and Conditions - Check this box to agree to LinkedIn's terms and conditions.
+- Legal agreement - Check this box to agree to LinkedIn's terms and conditions.

-- Submit button - When done filling in the fields, hit Submit.
+- Create App button - When done filling in the fields, hit Create App.

 If you have multiple ways to access your site (http and https, www and non-www), you need to add all of the possibilities in this box.

 Please note: You will need to enter these values one per text box.
-Enter the first value, then press the Add button.
-A new textbox/Add button will appear.
+Enter the first value, then press the Add redirect URL button.
+A new textbox will appear.
 Continue to enter one per box until they are all added.

-- Update button - Click update before proceeding to next settings tab.
+- Update button - Click update before proceeding.

-- Settings - Here you Application Status may be set to Development or Live.
+- Here your Application Status may be set to Development or Live.
 When Live, the application will be visible for all connections.
 The initial value for this field is Development, so when you are done configured LinkedIn with JFBConnect on your website, please remember to switch it Live here.